DevQually/Project-Code/README.md

 # Project-Code
-A project I will be forking on.
+A project I will be working on.